asev/homeassistant-uponor/README.md

 `switch.uponor_cooling_mode` activates cooling mode when switched on and heating mode when it's switched off.
 This switch will be added only if cooling is available in your system.

+### Climate entity

+Climate entity has read-only preset.
+Two presets are available:
+* ECO - activated when scheduled ECO profile is on OR if Temporary ECO mode activated on the mobile app.
+* Away - activated when `switch.uponor_away` is on.

+If none of those are true, then preset is empty.

 ## Configuration

 - `names` : map (optional) - custom name for every thermostat. `C1_T1` is the thermostat id.
 Check state attributes of